 C - Cognitive/analytical

 Independent Study Hours: 35

 The learning and teaching strategy is designed to:

 · Provide students with advanced knowledge that will support further development in singing and musicianship.
 Students will work in ensemble and private learning environments and will receive regular verbal feedback from tutors.

-· Encourage a secured, healthy and robust singing technique specific to musical theatre
+· Encourage a secured, healthy and robust singing technique in relation to the variety of historical and cultural genres and styles of musical theatre

 · Encourage and cultivate confidence through instruction and the application of information.

 · Encourage the integration of skills: singing, acting and dance.